dougajmcdonald/dougmcdonald.co.uk/blog/experimenting-with-mob-programming.md

 What's interesting is that the more experienced developers naturally started explaining not only how to achieve tasks, but what was happening,

-> now it's installing the dependencies
+> Now it's installing the dependencies

-> you get a skeleton test setup out of the box
+> You get a skeleton test setup out of the box

 ## Hitting a problem